StephenSorriaux/ansible-kafka-admin/README.md

 ```

 ## Tests
 This library is tested using [Molecule](https://github.com/metacloud/molecule).
+In order to avoid code duplication, tests are defined using ansible tags in the `default` scenario.

+Tags currently available are:
+* test_replica_factor
+* test_partitions
+* test_options
+* test_delete

-Tests can be run using:
+Each test can be run using:

 ```
+molecule create
-molecule test --all
+molecule prepare --force
+molecule converge -- --tags {TAG}
 ```
 ## Contributing
 You are very welcomed to contribute to this library, do not hesitate to submit issues and pull-requests.